-- If you use hormones, you want to monitor your levels.
+- If you use hormone replacement therapy, you want to monitor your levels.
 This test works uniquely well for oral progesterone, vaginal hormones, patches, pellets and injections.
 Note that this is only for hormone replacement therapy, not hormonal birth control pills!

 - With sleep problems, it’s important to check melatonin.
 Melatonin can be low and related to your sleep problems, or it can be normal.

 - You may have low DHEA levels.
 This is a “feel-good” hormone produced by your adrenal glands.
 When it’s low, it can cause fatigue, a decrease in muscle mass or bone density, depression, aching joints, loss of libido, and lowered immunity.

 - You may have “estrogen dominance.”
 This is when the scales are tipped so that progesterone is low and estrogen is high.
 Estrogen dominance can be a factor in endometriosis, PMS, painful periods, fibrous breasts, fibroids, tender breasts, moodiness, and more.
 It can make perimenopause symptoms significantly worse.

 - This test shows how you metabolize estrogen through your liver.
 If you don’t metabolize estrogen well, your risks of estrogen-related cancers such as breast, cervical and uterine cancer can increase.

 What does this test involve?

 It’s easy!
 It comes in an envelope with little strips to dip in your pee, in the comfort of your home.
 You dip the strips, let them dry, mail them off.
 The instructions are very clear.